-1. The State Assurance Fund has been proven to be vulnerable and will continue to be so as long as 10 attempts to insure the original certificate of title as well as errors that occurred following original registration, as long as it has to cope with increased valuation with no increase in contribution to the Fund, and as long as determination of the issuance of a certificate of title rests upon abstracts that are based upon a faulty recording system.
+1. The State Assurance Fund has been proven to be vulnerable and will continue to be so as long as it attempts to insure the original certificate of title as well as errors that occurred following original registration, as long as it has to cope with increased valuation with no increase in contribution to the Fund, and as long as determination of the issuance of a certificate of title rests upon abstracts that are based upon a faulty recording system.

 - 2. The Land Title Law provides for inadequate fees to support the system, thus contributing to the tendency to employ insufficient and unskilled personnel to operate it. - 3.
 The statutory requirement of a contribution of one one-tenth of one per cent of the assessed valuation of the property at the time of its registration resulted in an assurance fund that was too small to carry the obligations that it was called upon to meet. - 4.
 Sufficient doubt exists about the validity of a certificate of title to have resulted in examinations of title going back of the last certificate even though the Land Title Law is to the contrary. - 5.
 The Land Title System entails the filing of more documents in a transaction than does the Recording System, and more elaborate records must be kept in the Registrar's office; consequently the probability of occurrence of errors is greater. - 6.
 A certificate of title merely shows a summary of encumbrances; in many instances reference to the actual documents (on file with the Registrar) and their interpretation by an attorney is necessary. - 7.
 Property may not be acquired by adverse possession under the registration system once it has been registered.
 The Massachusetts Land Title Law permits such form of acquisition. - 8.
 Through fraud and defects in the original registration proceedings a purchaser of registered property may be subject to interests which do not appear on the certificate.
 He may also suffer loss through a forgery of his certificate of title. - 9.
-A certificate of title issued subsequent to an initial certificate cannot have the legal status of the first one, which has the backing of a court decree, because it is based upon an interpretation by the Registrar of documents filed with him.
+A certificate of title issued subsequent to an initial certificate cannot have the legal status of the first one, which has the backing of a court decree, because it is based upon an interpretation by the Registrar of documents filed with him. - 10.
+Costs to the owner of a parcel of land that is under the registration system, for services and protection equivalent to that afforded by the recordation and land title insurance system, are equal to and often greater than the costs of the latter; in addition there is a substantial subsidy of public funds.